Our Hospital Support Modules can help descongest Spanish hospitals

 “Until we run out of our current stock, we have a five-day response time”

-Does your construction system have any complexity regarding the transport or the assembly?
+Does your construction system have any complexity regarding the transport or the assembly of the building?

 Our system is optimized to be moved anywhere, by land, sea or air.
 And it is a construction system which is learnt easily by the local teams: a short learning process is enough to be able to execute the project from start to finish.
 At Gaptek we have the capacity to direct and manage the project both remotely and locally.